hgeldenhuys/Mendix-reCaptcha/README.md

 ![](https://www.evernote.com/l/AAHIrbskkHxBpIvDqXF1NDpdxd5yKLxQ_o0B/image.png)

 ##Mendix version
-6.5+ but if you need an version for a previous version of Mendix just pop me an email
+6.5+ but if you need a version for a previous version of Mendix just pop me an email

 ##Introduction